tonymmm1/blog.magnatox.com/blog/content/posts/Automating_Hugo_Static_Site_Websites_with_Drone_and_Git_pipeline.md

 ``echo "public key of drone" >> ~/.ssh/authorized_keys``

-### Step 10: Trigger webhook even in git or push a commit to Git repo.
+### Step 10: Trigger webhook in git or push a commit to Git repo.

 ![](/images/screenshot_2020-05-19_16:03:06-01.png)